josejalvarezm/cv-ai-agent/aws-blog-posts/Evolution-Series/00-why-analytics-visibility-problem.md

 ## The Dilemma

-My CV chatbot responds in 12ms.
+My CV chatbot logs analytics in 12ms using a fire-and-forget pattern.
+The full end-to-end response takes 1.87s P95, dominated by LLM generation (88% of total time).
 Users ask about my experience with TypeScript, AWS, or specific projects.
 The system performs semantic search over vectorised skills, retrieves relevant context, and generates natural language responses using an LLM.
-Fast, functional, and deployed at the edge.
+Fast analytics logging, functional responses, and deployed at the edge.

 But I had no idea what people were actually asking.